Data-Driven Offline Optimization For Architecting Hardware Accelerators: Introduction

-against this learned surrogate function, as shown in Figure~\ref{fig:overview}.
-While na\"ively learned surrogate functions usually produces poor-performing, out-of-distribution designs that appear quite optimistic under the learned surrogate~\citep{kumar2019model,brookes19a,trabucco2021conservative}.
+surrogate functions usually produces poor-performing, out-of-distribution designs that appear quite optimistic under the learned surrogate~\citep{kumar2019model,brookes19a,trabucco2021conservative}.
 The robust surrogate in \methodname\ is explicitly trained to prevent overestimation on ``adversarial'' designs that would be found during optimization.
 Furthermore, in contrast to prior works that discard infeasible points~\citep{hegdemind,trabucco2021conservative}, our proposed method instead incorporates infeasible points when learning the conservative surrogate by treating them as additional negative samples.
-Additionally, \methodname\ can be used effectively for multi-model and zero-shot optimization, capabilities that prior works~\citep{trabucco2021conservative,hegdemind} do not show.
-During evaluation, \methodname\ optimizes the learned surrogate using a discrete optimizer.
+During evaluation, \methodname\ optimizes the learned conservative surrogate using a discrete optimizer.